£51 Find Cheap Flights from London Heathrow Airport to Iceland

 The average price of all round-trip flights from London Heathrow Airport to Iceland clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Iceland on a Sunday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Wednesday is the most expensive day to fly from London Heathrow Airport to Iceland.
-For your return ticket, we recommend flying on a Friday and avoiding Thursdays for the best deals.
+For your return ticket, we recommend flying on a Friday and avoiding Mondays for the best deals.

 How far in advance should I book a flight from London Heathrow Airport to Iceland?